Wintermute0110/plugin.program.AEL.dev/KGDB.md

 /home/user/ROMs/Super Mario All-Stars and Super Mario World (Europe).zip
 ```

+This is the most simple setup and some users will find it suitable.
+However, it is strongly advised that you separate you ROMs into per-platform directories.
+If you place all your ROMs in a single directory then Kodi has to guess the platform of each game and in some cases this is very difficult and prone to mistakes.

+### 2.2 Preparation of files for the amateur/advanced user

-It is strongly recommended that you organise your games in directories, with one directory for each platform, like in the following example:
+Place you games in directories with one directory for each platform, like in the following example:
 ```
 /home/user/ROMs/mame/dino.zip
 /home/user/ROMs/mame/qsound_hle.zip